locessentials/eng401-business-english-us/overview/overview.md

 ---

-**Next:** Learn about the [Final Project](final-project.md) - the capstone "Show & Tell" experience that demonstrates your mastery of business English.
+**Next:** Learn about the [Final Project](final-project.md) - the capstone "Show & Tell" experience that demonstrates your ability to use business English.